argoproj/argo-rollouts/docs/features/specification.md

   # Defaults to 600s
   progressDeadlineSeconds: 600

+  # Whether to abort the update when ProgressDeadlineSeconds
+  # is exceeded if analysis or experiment is not used.
+  # Optional and default is false.
+  progressDeadlineAbort: false

   # UTC timestamp in which a Rollout should sequentially restart all of
   # its pods.
 Used by the `kubectl argo rollouts restart ROLLOUT` command.
   # The controller will ensure all pods have a creationTimestamp greater